Visit Nepal For Revival: Six Reasons

 Music For Revival in Pokhara, Nepal Image: Ramesh Aryal/Facebook

 I don’t want to come with details, how much Nepal lost till now.
 Rather, I’d love to come with a positive vibe and some positively good reasons behind to visit Nepal for revival.
-I’m here to spread the love for Nepal, one of the most beautiful country in the world.
+I’m here to spread the love for Nepal, one of the most beautiful countries in the world.

 Safe For Foreigners To Travel

-Recently Pacific Asia Travel Association (PATA) vice-chairman, Andrew Jones made a visit in Nepal and honestly, he didn’t find Nepal unsafe at all for foreigners to travel.
+Recently Pacific Asia Travel Association (PATA) vice-chairman, Andrew Jones made a visit to Nepal and honestly, he didn’t find Nepal unsafe at all for foreigners to travel.
 At the very beginning just after the massive earthquake, it seemed nothing left behind for this country but the actual fact is different.
 Only 8 districts out of 75 have been badly affected and only one National Park out of ten has been damaged.
 However, Nepal is bouncing back.
-The Government of Nepal, Ministry of Culture, Tourism & Civil Aviation also assured that Nepal is a safe and secured place to visit now.
+The Government of Nepal, Ministry of Culture, Tourism & Civil Aviation also assured that Nepal is a safe and secure place to visit now.
 Truly Nepal needs you and they are welcoming you.

 Fewa Lake Island, Pokhara

 It’s a time to make a travel for a good reason too.
 The Tourism industry in Nepal plays a big role in this country’s economy.
 This sector used to bring the maximum revenues to this country every year.
 But after this disaster, this industry facing real trouble.
 And so almost all tourism entrepreneurs, companies, boards and tour agencies started offering remarkable discounts in hotels, restaurants and tour packages until September.
 These are all to revive Nepal’s tourism industry.
 So all tourists should take this opportunity to rebuild Nepal.

 Hotel Orchid, Pokhara Image: Hotel Orchid/Facebook